eafit-apolo/apolo-users/docs/source/software/applications/repet/repet-2.5/index.rst

 This entry will make TEdenovo.py use longjobs as the partition.
 The job will have 3 hours to finish.
 The job will redirect stdout to out.log and stderr to err.log.

 The first word must be the partition where you want your job to be sent.
 Even though, you should specify the partition again using "\--partition=<partition_name>".
-For :ref:`SLURM <slurm-index>`, it is mandatory to specify the partition as well as the time for the job to finish.
+It is mandatory to specify the partition as well as the time for the job to finish.

 If for some reason some step did not finish as expected and you do not get an error message, you should erase all data on jobs table, so REPET can use :ref:`SLURM <slurm-index>` to launch jobs again: